-A European Partnership on AI, Data and Robotics
+A European Public-Private Partnership on AI, Data and Robotics

 European Digital Innovation Hubs

-A network of up to 210 European Digital Innovation Hubs (EDIHs) covering all regions of Europe will help to stimulate the broad uptake of AI, HPC, cybersecurity and other digital technologies.
-EDIHs will share best practices and collaborate to offer the best support to SMEs and public sector organisations in their adoption of AI.
-They will help companies to innovate their new products and services with AI and make them market ready.
+A network of around 200 European Digital Innovation Hubs (EDIHs) covering all regions of Europe aims to stimulate the broad uptake of AI, HPC, cybersecurity and other digital technologies.
+EDIHs will help all companies seeking to use AI technologies to become more competitive with regard to their business/production processes, products or services.
+As “one-stop-shops”, EDIHs can promote locally the use of tools from the AI-on-demand platform to industry, including small and medium-sized enterprises, and the public sector.
+They will assist companies to innovate their new products and services with AI and stimulate adoption by helping to make them market ready.

-Maximising resources and coordinating investments is vital and a critical component of the Commission’s AI strategy.
-Through the Digital Europe programme and the Horizon Europe programme, the Commission plans to invest €1 billion per year in AI.
+Through the Horizon Europe and Digital Europe programmes, the Commission plans to invest €1 billion per year in AI, with measures to fund and scale innovative ideas and solutions.
+This will build bridges between Europe’s strong AI research community and innovators, in particular start-ups and SMEs both in their early stages and in the scale-up phase.
 The aim is to mobilise additional investments from the private sector and the Member States in order to reach an annual investment volume of €20 billion over the course of this decade.
-The newly adopted Recovery and Resilience Facility, the largest stimulus package ever financed through the EU budget, makes €134 billion available for digital and will be a game-changer allowing Europe to amplify its ambitions and become global leaders in developing cutting-edge trustworthy AI.
+The Recovery and Resilience Facility, the largest stimulus package ever financed through the EU budget, makes €134 billion available for digital and allows Europe to amplify its ambitions and become global leader in developing cutting-edge trustworthy AI.